annahung31/multimedia-paper-reading/img_data_Aug.md

     - Using GAN or VAE to generate samples.
     - The author thinks that GANs are the most promising generative modeling technique for use in data augmentation.
     - Example: DCGAN, CycleGAN, Conditional GAN
-    - GAN samples can be used to generate samples to solve class imbalance.
+    - GAN can be used to generate samples to solve class imbalance.
     - Limitations:
         - Still have difficulty on generating high-resolution outputs.
         - Training GAN itself also requires a big amount of data.